ethan123montera123/myauthorsperspective/firebase/README.md

   message: "Lorem ipsum sitar dolor.",
 };

+try {
   // Send the contact email to the company with the `ContactEmail` template const { data } = await sendContactEmail(data);
   data.msg; // Contains the success message
+} catch (error) {
+  if (error instanceof FirebaseError) {
+    if (error.code === "functions/invalid-argument") {
+      // This error code is used for validation errors error.details; // This contains the objet for the validation errors } else {
+      // handle other Firebase Errors, like:
+      // - functions/unauthenticated
+      // - functions/internal
+    }
+  } else {
+    // handle general errors
+  }
+}
 ```

 ## Access Required